WorriedWolf/ww_utils/capture/docs/README.md

 Before you start the program, it's best to make sure chrome is shut down and that there are no on-going tshark sniffing processes.

 When starting the program, this is the first message you will see.
 This is your opportunity to shut down Chrome.
 If not, we will kill it.
+This modal will appear whenever it is appropriate.

 ![close_chrome](/home/v/Projects/ww_utils/capture/docs/images/close_chrome.png)